The College of Optometrists Publish New Policy Review

 The College of Optometrists have published a policy review calling for policy action to expand and fully integrate optometry-led urgent eye care services across England.

-The report describes a “critical opportunity to improve urgent and emergency eye care by leveraging the untapped capacity of its community optometrists.”
-And suggests the evidence is “clear and compelling” and that minor and urgent eye care services delivered by primary care optometry “deliver safe, effective care for the majority of acute eye conditions, achieving outcomes on par with hospital care while dramatically easing the burden on GPs and eye casualty departments.”
+The report highlights a “critical opportunity to improve urgent and emergency eye care” by harnessing the untapped potential of community optometrists.
+It presents clear and compelling evidence that minor and urgent eye care services delivered by primary care optometry provide safe and effective treatment for the majority of acute eye conditions.
+The findings indicate that these services achieve outcomes comparable to hospital care while significantly reducing pressure on GPs and eye casualty departments.

 To realise the benefits of optometry-led urgent and emergency eye care at scale, the college recommend the following actions: